Goldman Algebra, Opers and the Swapping Algebra: Cross ratios and cross fractions

 \begin{definition}{\sc[Fuchsian and Hitchin homomorphisms]} An {\em $n$-Fuchsian} homomorphism from $\grf$ to $\sln$ is a homomorphism $\rho$ which factorises as $\rho={\ii}\circ\rho_{0}$, where $\rho_{0}$ is a discrete faithful homomorphism with values in $\sld$ and ${\ii}$ is an irreducible homomorphism from $\sld$ to $\sln$.

 An {\em $n$-Hitchin homomorphism} from $\grf$ to $\sln$ is a homomorphism which may be deformed into an $n$-Fuchsian homomorphism \end{definition}

-The {\em Hitchin component} ${\Hn}$ is the space of Hitchin homomorphisms up conjugacy by an exterior automorphisms of $\sln$.
+The {\em Hitchin component} ${\Hn}$ is the space of Hitchin homomorphisms up to conjugacy by an exterior automorphism of $\sln$.
+All these representations lift to $\mathsf{SL}(n,\mathbb R)$.
 By construction ${\Hn}$ is identified with a connected component of the character variety.
-It is a result by Hitchin \cite{Hitchin:1992} that ${\Hn}$ is homeomorphic to the interior of a ball of dimension $(3g-2)n$.
+It is a result by Hitchin \cite{Hitchin:1992es} that ${\Hn}$ is homeomorphic to the interior of a ball of dimension $(2g-2)(n^2-1)$.

-As a corollary of the main result of \cite{Labourie:2006}, we have \begin{theorem} If $\rho$ is Hitchin, if $\gamma$ is a non trivial element of $\grf$ then $\rho(\gamma)$ has $n$ distinct real eigenvalues of the same sign. \end{theorem} This allows us to define the {\em width} of a non trivial element $\gamma$ of $\grf$ with respect to a Hitchin representation $\rho$ as
+As a corollary of the main result of \cite{Labourie:2006}, we have \begin{theorem} If $\rho$ is Hitchin, if $\gamma$ is a non-trivial element of $\grf$ then $\rho(\gamma)$ has $n$ distinct positive real eigenvalues. \end{theorem}